 Out of the rolling sands of Egypt rise mysterious, conical forms: the pyramids.
 Across Egypt, there are 80 of various sizes.
 But it's the greatest of the pyramids, and the mightiest of the Great Pyramids, the Pyramid of Khufu, which ranks among the seven wonders.

-The Greek called Khufu Cheops in their accounts.
+The Greeks called Khufu Cheops in their accounts.
 It stands alongside Giza's other two Great Pyramids: Menkaure and Khafre.
 Nearby, the Sphinx watches guard.
-Khufu's staggering height of 754 feet (230 meters) held reign as the world's tallest structure until the Eiffel Tower surpassed it in 1889.
+Khufu's staggering height of 480 feet (146.3 meters) held reign as the world's tallest structure until the Eiffel Tower surpassed it in 1889.

 The Pyramid of Khufu is not only the oldest of the ancient wonders -- it's the only one still standing.
 Situated on the Giza Plateau, near the city of Cairo, it was built during King Khufu's reign from 2589 to 2566 B.C.
 The pyramid is made of more than 2,300,000 limestone and granite blocks and weighs approximately 6.5 million tons (5.89 million metric tons).
 Its sloping sides pay homage to the sun god, Ra, symbolizing his rays of light.
 These slopes rise at 51 degrees and have an area of 5.5 acres [source: Great Pyramid of Giza Research Association].
 Each block fits tightly together -- less than a fiftieth of an inch separates them.
 Its four sides are situated at each of the cardinal directions, which proves how closely the ancient Egyptians were attuned to astronomy.